mrkara/devxdaoWebTR/README.md

 # devxdaoWebTR
-Turkish translation (content) of the DEVxDAO web site
+Turkish translation (content) of the DEVxDAO web site.
+Not meant to be altered.
+Not accepting contributions.